zaytiri/handbrake-recursive-folder-video-converter/README.md

-# Handbrake Automatic Video Converter
+# Handbrake Automatic Video Converter for recursive folders

 An automatic video converter using HandBrake CLI.
 All videos found on a given folder, and subsequent folders, will be converted on original location while original file will be transferred to another folder for easy removal.